luisvmelo/queue-joy-ride/README.md

-# 🍽️ Restaurant Waitlist System
+# 🍽️ Restaurant Waitlist System - Line-up

 A modern, real-time digital waitlist system for restaurants.
 Guests can join the queue by scanning a QR code, receive live updates on their position, and get notified when their table is ready.